Home

 TeaParty®

-Software-based system and show controller that orchestrates complex AV environments like a conductor leads an orchestra.
-Event-triggered, rule-based control of media, lighting, power, motion, and special effects.
-Creates intricate routines with precise timing across any number of devices.
+Software-based system and show control.
+Event-triggered, rule-based coordination of media, lighting, power, motion, and special effects across any number of devices.
+Precise timing, configurable routines, and integration with third-party hardware and protocols.

 Explore →